nicolasdao/userin/README.md

 # Annex
 ## LinkedIn API

+> The home page for the LinkedIn API documentation is https://docs.microsoft.com/en-us/linkedin/marketing/.

 Once you have the access token, simply call the API by passing the usual `Authorization: Bearer <ACCESS-TOKEN>` in the header.

 - Key concepts to understand: https://docs.microsoft.com/en-us/linkedin/shared/api-guide/concepts/urns?context=linkedin/marketing/context